project-chip/connectedhomeip/docs/testing/python.md

 can be built such that these manual steps can be achieved by matter or named-pipe commands.

-In the case that all the manual steps in a test scricpt can be achieved just using matter commands, you can check if the `PICS_SDK_CI_ONLY` PICS is set to decide if the test script should send the required matter commands to perform the manual step.
+In the case that all the manual steps in a test script can be achieved just using matter commands, you can check if the `PICS_SDK_CI_ONLY` PICS is set to decide if the test script should send the required matter commands to perform the manual step.